lolmaxz/staff-handbooks/docs/general-handbook/server-hierarchy.md

 # Server Hierarchy

-Below is our organizational chart, listing different positions, lines of command, and various additional information.
-If you ever wonder who you need to refer to for questions or issues, please consult this hierarchy.
+As you saw in the previous section, The Server Hierarchy is there to help things run smoothly while keeping a line of command for simplicity sake; This should help get information directly to who may need it when they need it, without much "telephoning" information!

 <details>
-  <summary>Click to see the Server Organization Diagram</summary>
+  <summary>Click to review the Server Organization Diagram again!</summary>
   <img src={require("../../static/img/organigram.png").default} alt="Example banner" />
 </details>